Part 1 (video course)

 Financial modeling Slide 10: Creating names in Excel 2003

 Okay, here’s the actual Excel spreadsheet we saw earlier.
-Now in order to create names, there are two ways that we can do it.
-First of all, we can choose the cell we want to name and I’m going to first of all go to ‘C3’.
-And I want to name it ‘CurrentSales’.
+Now, in order to create names, there are two ways that we can do it.
+First of all, we can choose the cell we want to name and I’m going to first go to ‘C3’.
+I want to name it ‘CurrentSales’.
 I could simply overtype the cell reference in the name box.
-The name box to the far left of the formula bar.
-And so what I do is I just click in the name box and overtype the C3 with the name I want to use.
+The name box is to the far left of the formula bar.
+And so, what I do is just click in the name box and overtype the C3 with the name I want to use.
 I’m going to type in ‘CurrentSales’, hit ‘Enter’ and now that cell is named.
 I could though name more than one cell at once.
 This is similar to what we just talked about.
-So I highlight the cells I want to name, including the text names.
+So, I highlight the cells I want to name, including the text names.
 I then go to the following menu, ‘Insert’, ‘Name’, and then ‘Create’.
-Instead of using your mouse, you could access the same menu by highlighting the cells, again just use your arrow keys rather than your mouse.
+Instead of using your mouse, you could access the same menu by highlighting the cells; again just use your arrow keys rather than your mouse.
 Hit ‘Alt’ to access the menus, and then go ‘I’ for Insert, ‘N’ which is underlined for Name, and ‘C’ which is the underlined number for Create.
-When you actually have done those steps, you will get the Create Names window.
-And the left column is already selected.
+When you have actually done those steps, you will get the Create Names window, and the left column is already selected.
 If you hit ‘OK’, you now have all your names.
 How can we tell?
-Well, if I move my arrow keys around, and select cell ‘C5’, you will see in the name box.
-Let me just highlight again, you’ll see GrossMargin appears.
+Well, if I move my arrow keys around and select cell ‘C5’, you will see in the name box.
+Let me just highlight again, you’ll see that GrossMargin appears.
 When I select Sales Growth Percent, SalesGrowthPercent appears in the name box.
 And finally, when I look at Current Sales, you’ll see that CurrentSales appears in the name box.

 Financial modeling Slide 11: Creating names in Excel 2007

-In Excel 2007, we do very much the same.
-The key difference to note is we go to the ‘Formulas’ ribbon to create names, we go to ‘Define Names’ as I’ve highlighted earlier, and then we click on ‘Create from Selection’.
-Your shortcut in this case is remember to click ‘Alt’ to access your menus, go to ‘M’ for Formulas, and then ‘C’ for Create from Selection.
+In Excel 2007, we do very much the same thing.
+The key difference to note is that we go to the ‘Formulas’ ribbon to create names, we go to ‘Define Names’ as I’ve highlighted earlier, and then we click on ‘Create from Selection’.
+Your shortcut, in this case, is to click ‘Alt’ to access your menus, go to ‘M’ for Formulas, and then ‘C’ for Create from Selection.

 Slide 12: Using names – F3